zorbash/zorbash.github.com/content/post/a-livebok-smart-cell-to-render-any-diagram.md

-* With the `init/2` callback, that receives the argument and the "server" context, we initialise the type, setting it to "graphviz" and we also fetch and assign a sample textual definition of a GraphViz diagram.
+* With the `init/2` callback, that receives the argument and the "server" context, we initialise the type, setting it to "graphviz" and we also fetch and assign a sample textual definition of a [GraphViz][graphviz] diagram.
 More details about the module returning samples will be available further below.

 ```elixir